sunriselink/homelab/README.md

 ## First steps

 - Create `global.env` file from `global.env.example` and fill missing variables
+  - To fill variable `ROOT_DOMAIN`, register your domain on https://dynu.com/
-- Create `.env` files from `.env.example` for each stack and fill missing variables
+- Create `.env` files from `.env.example` for each stack that you need and fill missing variables
 - Set up port forwarding on your router
   - `:80 -> <nas ip>:81`
   - `:443 -> <nas ip>:444`